0AlphaZero0/Text-Classification-Data-Citation-EuropePMC/Logbook & Notes/README.md

 One solution here is to lemmatized n-grams and use this as a feature.
 See [4.2.7 of A.Athar Thesis](https://github.com/0AlphaZero0/Sentiment-Analysis-EuropePMC/blob/master/Bibliography/Sentiment%20analysis%20of%20scientific%20citations_A.Athar.pdf)

 In computational linguistics, lemmatisation is the algorithmic process of determining the lemma of a word based on its intended meaning.
 Unlike stemming, lemmatisation depends on correctly identifying the intended part of speech and meaning of a word in a sentence, as well as within the larger context surrounding that sentence, such as neighboring sentences or even an entire document.
 As a result, developing efficient lemmatisation algorithms is an open area of research.

+  10. **Window based Negation/ Window based scope** :
+  There has been much work in handling negation and its scope in the context of sentiment classification (Polanyi and Zaenen, 2006; Moilanen and Pulman, 2007).
+Detection of both negation and its scope are non-trivial tasks on their own.
+Das and Chen (2001) use a window-based approach, where they orthographically modify all words within a fixed window which follow a negation word.
+Councill et al. (2010) use features from a dependency parser in a CRF framework to detect the scope of negation.
+More recently, Abu Jbara and Radev (2012) propose a similar framework, but with lexical, structural, and syntactic features while solving a shared task for resolving the scope and focus of negation.

 <a name="NewFeatures3"></a>
 #### :diamond_shape_with_a_dot_inside: [New Features for Sentiment Analysis: Do Sentences Matter?](https://github.com/0AlphaZero0/Sentiment-Analysis-EuropePMC/blob/master/Bibliography/New%20Features%20for%20Sentiment%20Analysis_G.Gezici_et_al.pdf) :